Gopivardhan/Hackerrank_Solutions/python.md

 If  is even and in the inclusive range of  to , print Not Weird If  is even and in the inclusive range of  to , print Weird If  is even and greater than , print Not Weird
-Input Format

-A single line containing a positive integer, .

-Constraints

-Output Format

-Print Weird if the number is weird.
-Otherwise, print Not Weird.

-Sample Input 0

-3
-Sample Output 0

-Weird
-Explanation 0

- is odd and odd numbers are weird, so print Weird.

-Sample Input 1

-24
-Sample Output 1

-Not Weird
-Explanation 1

- and  is even, so it is not weird.
 </div>

 ```python
 #!/bin/python3